-We are constantly in search of something we already have, but each of us already has everything we truly need within is.
+We’re constantly in search of something we already have.
+We already have everything we truly need, within us.
 The peace we seek is not out there somewhere.
 It’s in the here and now, in this moment, within us.

 If you want to know yourself, turn off the T.V., the radio, the internet and the running dialogue in your head.
 Go to a quiet place and spend time alone.
-This is where you will meet yourself.
-This is where you’ll learn about what is really important to you.
+This is where you’ll meet yourself.
+This is where you’ll learn what’s truly important to you.

-While sitting in silence we can hear and see things we otherwise wouldn’t and our desires become few and simple.
-We find our inner voice of contentment and realize that we are already everything we need to be.
-Silence helps to bring us back to a place of rest and clarity within, away from the noise of the world.
+While sitting in silence we can hear and see things we otherwise wouldn’t, and our desires become few and simple.
+We find our inner voice of contentment and realize that we’re already everything we need to be.
+Silence helps bring us back to a place of rest and clarity within, away from the noise of the world.